Ofsted Inspection Framework – Pros, cons and advice from experts

-The content of the feedback is crucial, as is the timing – it should be focused on the intended purpose of the learning, and the more immediate the better.
+The content of the feedback is crucial, as is the timing.
+It should be focused on the intended purpose of the learning, and the more immediate the better.

 So let’s not worry unduly about consistency in terms of what things look like.
 School policy can, and should, dictate consistency in terms of the principles to which all staff are expected to adhere, but should allow the flexibility for teachers to use their professional knowledge of the child.

 For some learners, a coaching approach might be hugely beneficial, although a learner already needs a pretty good grasp of where they are in their learning and where they want to get to for a coaching approach to be effective.

 To return to my earlier questions, effective techniques to gauge children’s understanding of subject content prior to teaching a unit of work, during the teaching and at the end are also very important.

-Knowledge organisers, concept cartoons, mind maps, true/false quizzes and so on can all be useful tools to use as starting points for class discussion and illuminate areas of the subject where the knowledge is already secure, where misconceptions lie, and where the knowledge is lacking.
+Knowledge organisers, concept cartoons, mind maps, true/false quizzes and so on can all be useful tools to use as starting points for class discussion.
+They can illuminate areas of the subject where:

 Such techniques are particularly useful when there is a spiral curriculum in place.
-For example, children will have learnt about the topic of ‘animals including humans’ during KS1, and will likely revisit this topic at various points in KS2.
-It will be important for teachers to ascertain what has been remembered from the previous teaching when planning the next unit.
+For example, children will have learnt about the topic of ‘animals including humans’ during KS1.
+They’ll then likely revisit this topic at various points in KS2.
+It’s important to ascertain what has been remembered from the previous teaching when planning your next unit.

 You can’t rely on a simple record of what was taught, or even what appeared to have been understood, in a previous year as a guarantee that those concepts made it into the long-term memories of all the children.

 Time spent devising really good hinge-point questions to use in lessons is particularly worthwhile.
-As Dylan Wiliam explains, the trick to devising a good multiple choice hinge question is to consider the possible misconceptions that different learners may have.
+As Dylan Wiliam explains, the trick to devising good multiple choice hinge questions is to consider the possible misconceptions that different learners may have.

-On the first of those points, this is where the curriculum mapping is essential.
+On the first of those points, this is where curriculum mapping is essential.
 Across your school, is there a clear map in place that shows in which year groups you expect children to learn key concepts?